-Since its formation in 1999, the Company has accumulated losses of approximately \$71,533,000.
-As noted in Note 1 to the consolidated financial statements for the period ended March 31, 2011, there is substantial doubt about the Company's ability to continue as a going concern.
+Since its formation in 1999, the Company has accumulated losses of approximately \$68,960,000.
+As noted in Note 1 to the consolidated financial statements for the period ended September 30, 2011, there is substantial doubt about the Company's ability to continue as a going concern.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future and repay its liabilities arising from normal business operations as they become due.
-As part of the cost containment program implemented in early 2008 discretionary expenditures on the Company's exploration properties have been substantially reduced and management is evaluating alternative sources of funds to improve the Company's working capital position.
+As part of the cost containment program implemented in early 2008 discretionary expenditures on the Company's exploration properties have been substantially reduced and management is evaluating alternative sources of funds to address the deficiency in the Company's working capital position.
 There is no assurance that these efforts to obtain additional funding will be successful.